JumpingSquid/py_tutorial/README.md

 Open Jupyter Notebook file on Google Colab
 ----------------------
 Google Colab <br/>
 Google colab is an online programming platform based on Jupyter notebook.
 The user can directly do coding in the browser without installing Python or any packages in local.
-Please use Google Colab only if all two methods above do not work for you.<br/>
 Link: https://colab.research.google.com

 1. You can open the notebook file from the Google Collab by selecting Github first and search for "jumpingsquid"